Contact Us | Home

 • Kathryn M. Jones

-Molecular genetics; signal transduction and regulation of gene expression.
+Molecular genetics; genomics; epigenetic regulation of gene expression in plants.

 Return to top